lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_000_sudoku_solver_initial_state/README.md

 [info] - should Eliminate values in isolated complete sets from occurrences in other cells (First reduction rule) [info] - should Eliminate values in isolated complete sets of 5 values from occurrences in other cells (First reduction rule) [info] - should Eliminate values in 2 isolated complete sets of 3 values from occurrences in other cells (First reduction rule)
-[info] - should Eliminate values in shadowed complete sets from occurrences in same cells (Second reduction rule) [info] - should Eliminate values in shadowed complete (6 value) sets from occurrences in same cells (Second reduction rule) [info] CellMappingSpec:
+[info] - should Eliminate values in shadowed complete sets from occurrences in the same cells (Second reduction rule) [info] - should Eliminate values in shadowed complete (6 value) sets from occurrences in the same cells (Second reduction rule)
+[info] CellMappingSpec:
 [info] Mapping row coordinates
 [info] - should result in correct column & block coordinates